SSMalik99/SSMalik99/README.md

 ## Hi there 👋

-As a dynamic Full Stack Developer, I am passionate about creating innovative, secure, and user-centric solutions.
+I am a Full-Stack Developer passionate about creating innovative, secure, and user-centric solutions.
 With expertise in cross-platform development and a strong command of c#, Dotnet, TypeScript, PHP, React Native, and Kotlin, I build scalable and efficient applications that deliver seamless experiences for iOS and Android users.
 Beyond technical skills, my approach emphasizes collaboration, quality assurance, and aligning with industry best practices to achieve impactful results.

 📍 Areas of Expertise
- * Android development
+ * Backend development
- * Backend Development
+ * Android Development
  * React Native development
  * Cross-platform app development
  * Payment gateway integration